asteroid-lang/asteroid/Asteroid User Guide.md

 ```
 ([1],[2])
 ```
-which is the value computed by the `eval` function given the values of associated with the variables `a` and `b`, and the first-class pattern `P`.
+which is the value computed by the `eval` function given the values associated with the variables `a` and `b`, and the first-class pattern `P`.
 Of course, first-class patterns can be used to destructure the contructed value,